BenjaminPlanterose/GAMBA/README.md

 ### Primer preparation

 The primer file (-p) is as well a multi-FASTA file.
-In our case, to prepare out file, we started from:
+In our case, to prepare out file, we started from a "primers.txt" file with the following format:

 | cg_name       | Primer                  | Direction |
 | ------------- | ----------------------- | --------- |